 A better society with broadband access

 A new electronic wallet system has helped transform Nigerian agriculture.
-Farmers are able to get electronic vouchers for subsidised seeds and fertilisers sent directly to their phones, allowing them to pay for farming inputs from local dealers.
+Farmers can get electronic vouchers for subsidised seeds and fertilisers sent directly to their phones, allowing them to pay for farming inputs from local dealers.

 Watch a BBC report on Kenya’s MedAfrica: